 - a.
 See attached information for requirements for Interactive Resource File - b.
 Worth 120 points - c.
-Rough draft of 10 resources is due 4/27/20. - d.
-Final IRF is due on 5/25/20
+Rough draft of 10 resources is due on 1/31/22. - d.
+Final IRF is due on 2/28/22

 VII.
-Extra Credit
+Extra Credit Opportunities

 - a.
 It is rare that the instructor offers opportunities for extra credit.
 The goal of the course is to complete homework as assigned and to only rely on extra credit to "cushion your grade." - b.
-There are 2 opportunities to earn extra credit: 1.) zoom meeting with the instructor by the end of the 3rd week of the term which is worth 10 points; and 2.) submitting your rough draft for the IRF by the designated rough draft due date which is worth 5 points.
-Once these dates have passed there will be no other opportunities for extra credit.
+There are three (3) opportunities to earn up to 35 points extra credit: - i. zoom meeting with the instructor by the end of the 3rd week of the term which is worth 10 points - ii. submitting your rough draft for the IRF by the designated rough draft due date which is worth 5 points. - iii. submitting Assignment 8 for bonus points by the designated due date - iv.
+Once these dates have passed there will be no other opportunities for extra credit